edgeworx/docs/edgeworx-for-developers/developer-docs/README.md

 ### Complete your Python code

-Use the Darcy AI SDK documentation here [Darcy AI SDK documentation](ai-sdk.md) and the code examples here [https://github.com/Edgeworx/darcyai/blob/main/src/examples/people\_perception.py](https://github.com/Edgeworx/darcyai/blob/main/src/examples/people_perception.py) to complete your Python code.
-For your first Darcy AI application, it is recommended that you complete all of the build steps with a simple amount of custom code in order to become familiar with the process.
-You may find it easiest to simply copy the example code at the link above and build your first application with only some modifications.
+Use the code example here [https://github.com/Edgeworx/darcyai/blob/main/src/examples/people\_perception.py](https://github.com/Edgeworx/darcyai/blob/main/src/examples/people_perception.py) to complete your Python code.
+For your first Darcy AI application, it is recommended that you complete all of the build steps by simply copying the example code at the link above.
+Once you have built a successfully running Darcy AI application and deployed it, then you can go further by modifying the code or writing your own.

+You can explore the Darcy AI SDK documentation here [Darcy AI SDK documentation](ai-sdk.md) when you are ready to go beyond this first sample application.

 Save your Python code file but keep it open.
 You may find it easiest to copy and paste the code in the next steps.